11 Tips for first time home buyers

 9. Historically variable is better than fixed

 The banks are pretty smart when it comes to interest rates and they know how to ensure they don’t lose money on the fixed rates.
 They are good enough at this that you’ll almost always pay a premium for the “piece of mind” of a fixed rate.
 Some will argue that fixed is better when you don’t think you’ll be able to afford a sudden increase in mortgage payments, however, in that case, we’d suggest you consider if you can afford the mortgage either way.
 Stretching your finances too thin is a certain recipe for disaster.

 Many new prospective home buyers are afraid of “missing out,” particularly in many of Canada’s “hot” urban real estate markets.
 While we don’t really see urban real estate markets cooling for a while, renting is still a completely sensible and practical option financially, even for the long term.

 Don’t buy a home simply because you believe the housing market will “beat” renting financially.
 Your primary home is where you’ll be living for quite a while, possibly the rest of your life.
 It isn’t meant to be just another investment vehicle.
 Renting offers considerable flexibility as long as you ensure you are also saving aggressively and building up wealth towards financial independence.

 It’s a good idea to play around with a good buy-vs-rent calculator to see what the numbers look like over the long run.
 Check out “Is It Better to Rent or Buy?”.
 It’s simple to use and easy to understand.

 11. Begin with a financial plan

 I’ve mentioned this now a few times but I really can’t stress enough how important it is to have a financial plan when making these important financial decisions.
-You can sign up here and we’ll help you create yours for free.
+You can sign up here and we’ll help you create yours.